-Capital expenditure of £9.204m was undertaken during the year, of which £6.187m was for HRA purposes and £3.017m was spent on General Fund assets.
-The total capital expenditure compares with the Capital Programme original estimate of £13.922m which was revised down to £11.843m during the year.
-Most of this variance is accounted for by delayed commencement to a number of large items in the Capital Programme, particularly within the HRA.
-The capital expenditure on Housing included housing development at Upper Pulrose, particularly the completion of the new Hazel Court sheltered housing building, together with various refurbishment works across the Council's various housing estates.
-Capital expenditure on the General Fund during the year included public lighting, Hutchinson Square structural works and expenditure on the upgrade of the Crematorium Chapel.
+Capital expenditure of £6.792m was undertaken during the year, of which £5.494m was for HRA purposes and £1.298m was spent on General Fund assets.
+The total capital expenditure compares with the Capital Programme original estimate of £8.026m which was revised up to £8.933m during the year.
+Most of this variance is accounted for by delayed commencement to a number of large items in the Capital Programme.
+The capital expenditure on Housing included refurbishment works across the Council's various housing estates, notably kitchens and Willaston external refurbishment.
+Capital expenditure on the General Fund during the year included public lighting, the refurbishment of York Road public conveniences and expenditure on the upgrade of the Ballaughton Nursery.

 Capital Programme expenditure during the year was funded from a combination of long term borrowing, capital receipts, external contributions or contributions from either the revenue account or internal balances or reserves.
-The ongoing annual cost of long term borrowing used to fund Housing Revenue Account items is met by Government Housing Deficiency Grant from the Department of Social Care.
+Part of the ongoing annual cost of long term borrowing used to fund Housing Revenue Account items is met by Government Housing Deficiency Grant from the Department of Infrastructure.